lionheart/style-guide/guides/Line-Breaks.md

 }
 ```

-If a string is contained within a dictionary, the preferred course of action is to extract the string from the expression and refer to it via a variable.
+If a string is contained within a dictionary, the preferred course of action is to extract the string from the expression and refer to it via a variable (following the rules in [Naming-Things.md](Naming-Things.md), of course).

 ```python
 invalid_error_message = "Username cannot contain quotes, brackets, " \